brodieaustin/avalon-novel/index.markdown

 The son, passing her as he approached the entrance.
 "This is the archive, your majesty."

-Inside they met another man who seemed to be about the son's age.
+Inside they met another man who was older than Lord Malcolm's son by at least ten years.
 He was introduced as the archivist, who oversaw and organized the archive.
 The Queen immediately noticed a familial resemblance, confirmed once the son added, "And my older brother."

-The younger broker, the archivist, bowed and said, "Your majesty, I am happy that you are here, though i fear it is long overdue."
+The older brother, the archivist, bowed and said, "Your majesty, I am happy that you are here, though i fear it is long overdue."

 "So I am learning today.
 I seem to have be untimely in most of my affairs these days."